pomerium/pomerium/docs/docs/k8s/ingress.md

 ### Docker Image

-You may deploy your own manifests by using the `pomerium/ingress-controller` docker image.
+You may deploy your own manifestations by using the `pomerium/ingress-controller` docker image.

 ## Configuration